chaoss/grimoirelab-tutorial/perceval/git.md

-# Retriving git metadata
+# Retrieving git metadata

 Git is the most popular source code management system.
-Is is usually used to track versions of source code files.
+It is usually used to track versions of source code files.
 Transactions on a git repositories are called "commits".
 Each commit is an atomic change to the files in the repository.
 For each commit, git maintains data for tracking what changed, and some metadata about who committed the change, when, which files were affected, etc. Perceval retrieves this information, and produces a JSON document \(a dictionary when using it from Python\) for each commit.

 ## Using Perceval as a program